 Dr. Wingard currently serves as a Board Director for Kroll.

-In addition to Kroll, Dr. Wingard serves as an advisor to PepsiCo and JUST Capital.
-As a public servant, he currently serves on the boards of directors for TIDES (Co-Chair), Roundabout Theater Company (Executive Committee) and the Education Board Foundation (Chair).
-He previously served on the board of directors for United Cerebral Palsy and the National Center for Fathering.
+As a public servant, he currently serves on the Boards of Directors for Roundabout Theater Company, JUST Capital, Fulbright Canada and the Education Board Foundation.
+Previously, he served on the Boards of Tides, United Cerebral Palsy of Philadelphia, Building 21, Touchstone Education, Philadelphia Futures and the National Center for Fathering.

-Dr. Wingard holds a B.A. in Sociology (Organizational Behavior and Social Psychology), with honors, from Stanford University where he was a member of the varsity football and track teams.
-He also holds an M.A. in Education (Professional Development) from Emory University, an EdM in Technology in Education from Harvard University and a PhD in Education, Culture and Society (Corporate Education) from the University of Pennsylvania.
+Dr. Wingard holds a BA in Sociology, with honors, from Stanford University (varsity football and track).
+He also holds a MA in Education from Emory University, a EdM in Technology in Education from Harvard University, and a PhD in Education, Culture, and Society from the University of Pennsylvania.